Why does tuition continue to rise?

 What is the current status of the endowment?

-The endowment at Washington University is created through gifts and only the earnings from the funds can be used to support the work of our faculty, our research and the education of our students.
-In most cases, the use of endowment funds is restricted by guidelines as to how they can be used.
-The value of the endowment as of June 30, 2020, was $8.5 billion.
+The endowment at Washington University is created through gifts and only the earnings from the funds can be used to support the work of our faculty, our research, and the education of our students.
+In many cases, the use of endowment funds is restricted by guidelines as to how they can be used.
+Although the university’s endowment has improved since the major downturn in the national economy, its value as of June 30, 2013, was the same as its value on June 30, 2007: $5.7 billion.

 Given the size of the university’s endowment, why are tuition dollars important?

-While the university and our students benefit greatly from the generosity of our donors and income from our endowment, tuition revenue remains one of the university’s largest unrestricted revenue streams.
-It is what allows us to attract the best and brightest students and faculty, maintain and add to the quality of our academic programs and facilities, and continue our rich tradition of excellence.
-To learn more about the endowment, how it works, where it comes from and how we use it to enhance the university’s mission, see Chancellor Martin’s three-part “Endowment 101” series on his blog.
+While the university and its students benefit greatly from the generosity of our donors and the income from our endowment, tuition revenue remains the university’s largest unrestricted revenue stream.
+It is what allows us to maintain the quality of our facilities and academic programs, attract the best and brightest students and faculty, and continue our rich tradition of excellence.

 How is the university reducing costs?